likviq/Quantum-test-tasks/task2/README.md

 #### Parameters:

-- --model_path: Path to the saved H2O model.
+- **--model_path**: Path to the saved H2O model.
-- --input_csv: Path to the input CSV file with new data for predictions.
+- **--input_csv**: Path to the input CSV file with new data for predictions.
-- --output_csv: Path to save the prediction results as a CSV file.
+- **--output_csv**: Path to save the prediction results as a CSV file.

 # Exploratory Data Analysis (EDA)
-The eda.ipynb file contains the exploratory data analysis (EDA) steps performed on the dataset.
+The `eda.ipynb` file contains the exploratory data analysis (EDA) steps performed on the dataset.
 Key observations include:

 - A notable correlation was identified between the feature column 6 and the target variable.
 - Visualizations, correlation matrices, and statistical analysis were performed to understand relationships between features.